Posts

 Image

-Trigger Warning: This post discusses menstrual health, and the use of menstrual blood in sacred rituals.
-Please read with care and honor your own comfort levels. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Red Thread For the girlies who still carry the moon’s rhythm within them, it’s time we talk about the power in the "crimson time."
-We’ve been taught to hide it, medicate it away, and push through the exhaustion, as if our bodies aren’t performing a miracle of release.
+Trigger Warning: This post discusses menstrual health and the use of sacred life-force in ritual.
+Please read with care and honor your own comfort levels. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ For the sisters who still carry the moon’s rhythm within them, it’s time we speak of the power in the "crimson time."
+We’ve been taught by a sterile world to hide it, to medicate it away, and to push through the exhaustion as if our bodies aren’t performing a miracle of release.
 But what if we leaned into the magic instead?
-What if we recognized that during this time, our feminine energy is at its absolute peak ?
-It’s not a drain; it’s our wildest, most untamed power.
-The Strength in the Sensation I’ve found a strange, fierce magic in the midst of the pain.
-I know it sounds wild, but I’ve reached a place where I, personally, refuse to take any form of pain medication unless it is absolutely, strictly nece...
+What if we recognized that during this time, our feminine energy is at its absolute peak?
+It is not a drain; it is our wildest, most untamed power.
+It is the time when the "Dizzy Sea" meets the "River of Life."
+I’ve found a fierce, dark magic in the midst of the fire.
+I know it sounds wild to a world obsessed with comfort, but I have reached a place where I refuse to mask the sensation of my cycle u...

 The Beauty Spell: Reclaiming My Humanity Through Ritual